Have you noticed that your mouth is parched and your lips are cracked? Believe it or not, this could be a sign of menopause.

 Conclusion

 Hormonal changes during menopause can affect the way we produce saliva.
-As a result, some women are left with parched mouths and cracked lips.
+As a result, some women, myself included, are left with parched mouths and cracked lips.

 It might seem like a relatively mild symptom, but if dry mouth is left untreated, it can lead to a whole host of other issues.